-- (1) A person who has suffered an epileptic attack whilst awake must refrain from driving for one year from the date of the attack before a driving licence may be issued. - (2) A person who has suffered an attack whilst asleep must also refrain from driving for one year from the date of the attack.
-However, if they have had an attack whilst asleep more than three years previously and have not had any awake attacks since that original asleep attack then they may be licensed even though asleep attacks may continue to occur.
-If an awake attack subsequently occurs then the formal epilepsy regulations apply requiring one year off driving.
+- 1) A person who has suffered an epileptic attack whilst awake must refrain from driving for at least one year from the date of the attack before a driving licence may be issued. - 2) A person who has suffered an attack whilst asleep must also refrain from driving for at least one year from the date of the attack.
+However, if they have had an attack whilst asleep more than three years previously and have had no attacks whilst awake since that original attack whilst asleep, then they may be licensed even though attacks whilst asleep may continue to occur.
+If an attack whilst awake subsequently occurs, then the formal epilepsy regulations apply and require at least one year off driving from the date of the attack.